 We’d like to introduce our IT Service Delivery Team - an area that we’ve been developing and growing in-house to add value to our clients while taking care of our internal needs too.
 We’re really excited to showcase these capabilities to everyone.

 Being a small company when we started, our IT needs were minimal and we managed to get by with the help of our QA team and an IT apprentice, Warren.
 But as we continued growing as a team and business, our IT team had to be scaled up to provide enough support for all our departments,and clients.

 Warren liked working here so much that he decided to stay and became IT Support Analyst.
-We then made additional hires to expand the team and now have 4 members in total who form the IT Service Delivery department, including a new apprentice, Joel, who started with us earlier this year, Val and Serge.
+We then made additional hires to expand the team and now have 4 members in total who form the IT Service Delivery department, including a new apprentice, Joel, who started with us earlier this year.
 They are responsible for managing our desktop equipment, hardware, software and PC builds, as well as ensuring our network is up and running at all times.

 Whilst previously, we would just walk up to our IT guys if we needed any help, now, we’ve implemented a formal process to delivery for more efficient Incident Management.
 Internal teams and clients now raise a ticket directly into the Service Desk Tool.
 These tickets are categorised as either an incident or service requests and are then allocated a priority dependent on the impact and severity.
 This in turn, has a predefined Service Level for time to resolve.
 The team also generate problem records to address repeat and high impacting incidents to identify their root cause to remove the likelihood of them happening again.

 Live product support